mira-0/circular-linkedlist-riscv/README.md

 # Circular Linked List in RISC-V Assembly

-This repository contains a simple implementation of a circular linked list data structure in RISC-V assembly language, specifically designed to handle chars.
+This repository contains a simple implementation of a circular linked list in RISC-V assembly, specifically designed to handle chars.

 ## Input